jlmelville/smallvis/docs/norm.md

 1. Is it really the row-normalization that's important, or is it just that it rescales the input weights usefully?

-1. What exactly does symmetrization do to that helps when row-normalizing, that doesn't matter when matrix-normalizing?
+1. What exactly does symmetrization do that helps when row-normalizing, that doesn't matter when matrix-normalizing?

 1. Although ASNE doesn't seem to benefit from RSR normalization, given that JSE